US angling to secure more of Pfizer's coronavirus vaccine

 There was no immediate comment from the company, whose CEO Albert Bourla told CNN this week it is “working very collaboratively” with the government to deliver additional vaccine through the federal Operation Warp Speed.
 That's a White House-backed, taxpayer-funded effort to quickly develop coronavirus vaccines and treatments.

+Meanwhile, the FDA said late Wednesday that some Pfizer vaccine vials may contain more than the standard five doses.
+The FDA statement followed reports from hospital and pharmacy staff that some vials are apparently overfilled.
+The FDA advised health professionals to use every full dose possible “given the public health emergency.”
+The agency said it is communicating with Pfizer about the issue.

-The Trump administration has come under scathing criticism from congressional Democrats after news leaked out last week about the foregone vaccine opportunity.
+The Trump administration has come under scathing criticism from congressional Democrats after news leaked out last week about the missed opportunity to secure more vaccine.

 “We are concerned the failure to secure an adequate supply of vaccines will needlessly prolong the COVID-19 pandemic in this country, causing further loss of life and economic devastation,” a group of senators led by Patty Murray of Washington and Ron Wyden of Oregon wrote HHS.
 “We fear this is yet another instance in which the Trump administration’s failure to develop a comprehensive national vaccines plan in a timely manner could jeopardize efforts to get people vaccinated and ultimately end this pandemic.”